-8.2 PCR for BAL
+3.6.3 PCR for BAL

-8.2.1 DNA extraction from BAL fluid

-Frozen BAL fluid samples are thawed before extraction is performed.
+Thaw frozen BAL fluid samples before extraction is performed.

-As previously described [16], samples are vortexed for 1 min before a 500-L aliquot is taken for processing.
+As previously described [16], vortex the samples for 1 min before a 500-L aliquot is taken for processing.

-Following centrifugation for 10 min at 16,000 g, the supernatant is discarded, and the pellet is gently resuspended in 100 L spheroplast buffer (1.0 M sorbitol, 50.0 mM sodium phosphate monobasic, 0.1% 2-mercaptoethanol, 10 mg of lyticase/ mL [Sigma]) and 10 L of lysing enzymes and incubated at 37°C on a rocking platform for 60 min.
+Following centrifugation for 10 min at 16,000 g, discard the supernatant, and gently resuspend the pellet in 100 L spheroplast buffer and 10 L of lysing enzymes and incubated at 37°C on a rocking platform for 60 min.

-After centrifugation for 20 min at 400 g, the spheroplast- BAL fluid pellet is resuspended in 400 L AP1 buffer (DNeasy plant kit; Qiagen, Valencia, CA).
+After centrifugation for 20 min at 400 g, resuspend the spheroplast- BAL fluid pellet in 400 L AP1 buffer.

-The sample is added to lysing matrix D tubes (Fastprep sample preparation system; QBIOgene/MP Biomedical, Irvine, CA) and processed using a FastPrep instrument (QBIOgene/MP Biomedical).
+Add the sample to lysing matrix D tubes and process using a FastPrep instrument.

-Specimens are centrifuged at 16,000 g for 30 to 60 s and then gently vortexed.
+Centrifuge specimens at 16,000 g for 30 to 60 s and then vortex gently.

-An aliquot of 300 L of the specimen is transferred to a 1.5-mL tube and adjusted to a volume of 400 L with AP1 buffer.
+Transfer an aliquot of 300 L of the specimen to a 1.5-mL tube and adjust to a volume of 400 L with AP1 buffer.

-An aliquot of 4 l of RNase A (100 mg/ml) is added, vortexed vigorously, and incubated for 10 min at 65°C in an Eppendorf thermomixer (Eppendorf, Westbury, NY) at 1,200 rpm.
+Add an aliquot of 4 l of RNase A (100 mg/ml), vortex vigorously, and incubate for 10 min at 65°C in an Eppendorf thermomixer at 1,200 rpm.

-The DNeasy plant kit protocol is followed, with the following modification: after the 200 L of preheated (65°C) AE buffer (Qiagen, Valencia, CA) is applied to the column, the entire apparatus (column and collection tube) is heated at 65°C in an Eppendorf thermomixer for 5 min.
+Follow the DNeasy plant kit protocol with the following modification: after the 200 L of preheated (65°C) AE buffer is applied to the column, heat the entire apparatus (column and collection tube) at 65°C in an Eppendorf thermomixer for 5 min.

-An aliquot of 100 L of sterile water is also processed as described above as a control for any contamination from the DNA extraction kit components.
+Also, process an aliquot of 100 L of sterile water as described above as a control for any contamination from the DNA extraction kit components.

-A real-time quantitative PCR assay targeting the ITS1, 5.8S, and ITS2 regions of the rRNA gene complex is designed.
+Design a real-time quantitative PCR assay targeting the ITS1, 5.8S, and ITS2 regions of the rRNA gene complex.

-The primers and probes are designed using Oligo software (Molecular Biology Insights, Cascade, CO).
-Probes are purchased from Idaho Technologies (Salt Lake City, UT).
-The primers and probes are designed based on a multiple sequence alignment of rRNA sequences from GenBank, utilizing the Sequencher software package (Gene Codes Corp., Ann Arbor, MI).
-The NCBI BLAST database search program is used to determine the uniqueness of the primers and probes for A. fumigatus.
+Design the primers and probes using Oligo software based on a multiple sequence alignment of rRNA sequences from GenBank, utilizing the Sequencher software package.
+Use the NCBI BLAST database search program to determine the uniqueness of the primers and probes for A. fumigatus (see Note 16).

-The amplicon generated is 253 bp long.

-The PCR master mix consisted of 0.5 M of each of the primers, 5 mM MgCl2, 0.025% bovine serum albumin (Sigma-Aldrich Corp., St. Louis, MO), 0.05 U/mL Platinum Taq DNA polymerase (Invitrogen Corp., Carlsbad, CA), 10L PCR buffer (Invitrogen Corp., Carlsbad, CA), 0.2 mM PCR Nucleotide Mix Plus (dATP, dCTP, and dGTP at 10 mM each and dUTP at 30 mM; Roche Molecular Biochemicals, Indianapolis, IN), and 0.1 M each of the fluorescein and LC Red-640 probes.
-In addition, HK-UNG thermostable uracil N-glycosylase (Epicentre, Madison, WI) is utilized as recommended by the manufacturer to prevent potential amplicon carryover.
+Utilize HK-UNG thermostable uracil N-glycosylase as recommended by the manufacturer to prevent potential amplicon carryover.

-Each reaction mix contained an aliquot of 5 µL of extracted specimen, together with 15 L of the master mix.
+Each reaction mix containes an aliquot of 5 µL of extracted specimen, together with 15 L of the master mix.

 The cycling conditions are as follows: uracil activation (37°C, 180 s), uracil heat inactivation (95°C, 60 s for 1 cycle), and denaturation (95°C, 0 s), annealing (58°C, 5 s), and extension (72°C, 15 s) for 50 cycles.

-Quantitation standards are performed in conjunction with each set of samples.
+Perform quantitation standards in conjunction with each set of samples.